We at CYBERS see many small and medium-sized organizations struggling to find a way of establishing and building logging infrastructure.

 - Do we need to create a customer parser?

 And behold!
 Logging baseline policy and configuration just happened.

-Whether it is on-prem or cloud the logs usually need to go into a central place where magic happens.
-Since the topic we are discussing here is Basic Log Management then the most basic central point is a syslog server that pushes logs into files.
-This is okay when you need logs for pure archiving use case with a possibility of rare searches.
+Whether it is on-prem or cloud the logs usually need to go into a central place where the magic happens.
+Since the topic we are discussing here is Basic Log Management then the most basic central point is a Syslog server that pushes logs into files.
+This is okay when you need logs for a pure archiving use case with a possibility of rare searches.

-Big step up from that is to use Elastic stack.
+A big step up from that is to use Elastic stack.
 The basic entry to Elastic is free to use.
-The ELK stack holds all the tools for getting logs from various sources whether they would be Windows or Linux servers or workstations, syslog sources or something else.
+The ELK stack holds all the tools for getting logs from various sources whether they would be Windows or Linux servers or workstations, Syslog sources, or something else.
 Elastic indexes and stores the logs in a way that they can be accessed and searched fast in an easy-to-use web interface.
-Report and query generation is breeze.
-This makes logs accessible to a wide range of users that can dig through log to make use of the data otherwise left untouched.
+Report and query generation is a breeze.
+This makes logs accessible to a wide range of users that can dig through logs to make use of the data otherwise left untouched.

-We at CYBERS aim to help organizations of different sizes in establishing log management and with our services we guide you through the process of log source identification and analytical tasks, parser writings and ELK implementation.
-After initial log management and use cases have been established and foundation put to place it is easy to build a roadmap into further development and gap filling.
+We at CYBERS aim to help organizations of different sizes in establishing log management and with our services we guide you through the process of log source identification and analytical tasks, parser writings, and ELK implementation.
+After initial log management and use, cases have been established and the foundation put in place it is easy to build a roadmap into further development and gap filling.